-For the For the years ended December 31,
+For the years ended December 31,

-2019 2019 2020 2
+2020 2021 2022

 RMB RMB RMB

-Data collection service expense (i) 43,49 10,104 7,503
+Data collection service expense 10,104 7,503 37

-(i) PPcredit Data Service (Shanghai) Co., Ltd. ("PPcredit") was founded in April 2016 by the founders of the Group to provide data collection services.
+PPcredit Data Service (Shanghai) Co., Ltd. ("PPcredit") was founded in April 2016 by the founders of the Group to provide data collection services.
 The Group mainly uses PPcredit as a data provider since PPcredit was established.
 The price for the service is determined based on the price charged by other market participants.